Persistent, Bioaccumulative, and Toxic (PBT) Chemicals under TSCA Section 6(h)

 Nominations must be received by March 22, 2018.
 For more information on how to apply, visit: https://epa.gov/reg-flex/potential-sbar-panel-regulation-persistent-bioaccumulative-and-toxic-chemicals-under

 On Thursday, September 7, 2017, at 2 pm EDT, EPA hosted a webinar, “Use Information for Persistent, Bioaccumulative, and Toxic (PBT) Chemicals Under TSCA Section 6(h).”
 This webinar provided background on the new requirements for PBT chemicals under amended TSCA and explained to interested parties the process for gathering use and exposure information the five PBT chemicals.

 public dockets for each of the five PBT chemicals to facilitate receipt of information on exposure and use which may be useful to the Agency’s rulemaking effort.
-EPA is requesting that any information be submitted to the dockets on or before January 12, 2018, so that the information can inform any regulatory action.
+To read the comments EPA received, visit the docket for each chemical.

 |Chemical||CAS Number||Docket ID Number||Background Documents||Agency Contact|